luc1d-ed/SX-Dex/README.md

 This bot scrapes messages from the SXD website and relays them to a Discord channel.
 It's designed to automate the notification process for new updates on the website. 🎉

+## Disclaimer

+⚠️ Note: The scraping script is currently not functional due to the implementation of CAPTCHA on the website.
+Hence the bot will not work.

 ### Why did I make this bot?

 1. **Performance**: The school website is poorly optimized and takes forever to load.